Stoeger Luger: History

 The Stoeger Luger was of the same general pattern as the original Luger pistol, but it used a simplified version of the toggle lock, which does not actually 'lock' the action at the moment of firing, but is blowback-operated much like other .22LR autoloading pistols.
-The gun was designed by Gary Willhelm and manufactured from 1969-1985.
+The gun was designed by Gary Willhelm and manufactured from 1969 to 1985.
 The top of the toggle has a logo of two birds (Eagles), each facing in the same direction inside of a circle.
 One side of the frame has “LUGER” in a floral oval.
 The other side of the frame is marked “Manufactured in the U.S.A. by / Stoeger Arms Corporation / S. Hackensack New Jersey / Patents Pending”, the serial number, and “Cal..22 LR”.
 It has a barrel length of 4.5 in or 5.5 in.
 The gun is mounted with a front blade in a dovetail slot.
 Rear sight could be either a rear raised square notch type or an adjustable sight attached to the frame.